dmulyalin/ttp/docs/source/Match Variables/Functions.rst

 * if add_field is False - match result replaced with found values
 * if add_field is not False - string passed as add_field value used as a name for additional field that will be added to group match results

+.. warning:: if one group uses results of another group for lookup, these groups must use separate inputs, groups that parse same input data, cannot use each other results for lookup, this is due to the way how TTP combines results on a per-input basis.

 **Example-1** *add_field* set to False

 In this example, as 65101 will be looked up in the lookup table and replaced with found values